-When I first came across EST/WST I knew they were directly aligned with all the things I aim to uphold with Ethical Made Easy - ethical manufacturing, sustainability and empowering people.
-The extent to which they achieve all three of the key pillars, however, is seriously amazing, so I apologise in advance for how long this brand summary will be, as I want to do them justice in their write up for what they do.
+When I first came across EST/WST I knew they were directly aligned with all the things I aim to uphold with Ethical Made Easy - ethical practices, sustainability and empowering people.
+The extent to which they achieve all three of the key pillars, however, is seriously amazing.

 EST/WST sells a range of backpacks, totes and convertible bags, as well as small clutches & wallets, hats, and scarves.
 They define themselves as being 'an expression of universal values; values that prioritise the planet and the global population'.
 They understand the impact our daily choices can have on the planet and therefore their choices come from the understanding that 'everything we use comes from somewhere, and every choice we make has an impact'.

-It's with these choices that they focus on the connection between the East and the West, and the traditions, lifestyles, and insights that make us all unique - hence the name.
-EST/WST are a family team that holds deep roots in Nepal, as it is a place that the founder's parents had spent 12 years working with local communities.
-In both India and Nepal EST/WST have established partnerships with skilled artisans who are now key pillars of who makes their products.
+It's with these choices that they focus on the connection between the East and the West, and the traditions, lifestyles, and insights that make us all unique.
+It's from this relationship with both the East and the West that the founders have created partnerships in both India and Nepal with skilled artisans who are now the key pillars of who make their products.

-EST/WST also pride themselves on using premium materials within all facets of their products.
-From natural fibers to organic cotton and vegetable tanned leather, every element within their supply chain can be traced back to its original source.
+EST / WST use a range of premium materials to create all of the products they sell.
+From natural fibres to vegetable tanned leather, every element within their supply chain can be traced back to its original source.

-Microfibres from our clothing make up 85% of all human-made debris found in our oceans.
-Majority of these microfibres come from synthetic clothing that has generally speaking been dyed with harsh chemicals.
-While there will be more on this in an upcoming blog post, in terms of EST/WST they only use natural, organic or recycled fibers in all of the products they create.
+Microfibres from our clothing make up 85% of all human-made debris found in our oceans, majority of which come from synthetic clothing that has been dyed using harsh chemicals.
+For all of EST/WST's products, they use only natural and organic or recycled fibres.

 While there is a multitude of ways to tan leather and create its final product, the most common method is using toxic chromium salts that have a devastating effect on the environment and the works who manufacture it.